SAFETY ADVICE: FLOODING

 If you require sandbags as a precautionary measure you will need to make your own arrangements to purchase them.
 If your property is at risk of flooding, be prepared by ensuring you have some at your property ready to fill.
 The Council of the Isles of Scilly has in place an Emergency Management Plan and will respond to flooding events.
 When flooding is widespread, it is not possible to respond to every call for assistance at once, and our priority has to be to save lives.

 PREPARING FOR A FLOOD

-- Do not wait for the flood happen.
+Do not wait for the flood happen.
 Floods can occur very quickly.
-Get Prepared now.
+Be Flood Ready.

 DURING A FLOOD

-- Turn off the electricity supply at the mains.
-Only if you can do so safely.
-Do not attempt to turn off the electricity supply while standing in water
+Turn off the electricity supply at the mains, but only if you can do so safely.
+Do not attempt to turn off the electricity supply while standing in water.

 FIRE SAFETY ADVICE